Container Shipping Services

 Just What Can You Ship in a Container?

-Containers can pretty much hold whatever you like – household goods, machinery, cars and so forth.
-A lot of people use containers when they move to other countries, and ship their furniture, clothes and personal effects.
-They are also extensively used for commercial applications such as carrying machinery, raw materials and finished products across the border.
+Containers can accommodate a wide variety of items—household goods, machinery, cars, and so forth.
+Many people use containers when they move to other countries and ship their furniture, clothes, and personal effects.
+Commercial applications, including the transportation of machinery, raw materials, and finished products across borders, extensively utilize containers.

 Picking the Right Container for Your Load